 With digital marketing, results monitoring is simple.
 Digital marketing software and platforms automatically track the number of desired conversions that you get, whether that means email open rates, visits to your home page, or direct purchases.

 Digital marketing allows you to gather customer data in a way that offline marketing can't.
 Data collected digitally tends to be much more precise and specific.

-Imagine you offer financial services and want to send out special offers to people who have looked at your products.
+Imagine you offer financial services and want to send out special offers to internet users people who have looked at your products.
 You know you'll get better results if you target the offer to the person's interest, so you decide to prepare 2 campaigns.
 One is for young families who have looked at your life insurance products, and the other is for millennial entrepreneurs who have considered your retirement plans.

 How do you gather all of that data without automated tracking?
 How many phone records would you have to go through?
 How many customer profiles?
 And how do you know who has or hasn't read the brochure you sent out?